Avi-Cohen-Nehemia/expenses-tracker-ui/README.md

 - [x] Add alerts for errors and successful actions.
 - [x] 404 page.
 - [x] Restrict access to certain pages for users who are not logged in.
+- [x] Ability to delete a transactions.

 ## Future Plans / Features
-- Ability to delete a transaction.
 - Ability to delete an account.
 - allow users to change their password.
 - Add a "remember me" functionality to login/signup.